 This contribution proposes to reduce the VTM2 MTS pairs to three, via removing the last pair, and removing the MTS CU index.
 The core transform of DCT2 is signaled as a part of MTS.
 The first pair index corresponds to {DCT2,DCT2} and the rest are the first three pairs of current VTM2.
-This results in a simplified encoder search and simplified entropy coding with a little overall loss in RD performance of 0.1% Luma BD-rate in RA configuration.
+This results in a simplified encoder search and simplified entropy coding with a little gain (0.04%) in AI configuration and loss in RD performance of 0.04% Luma BD-rate in RA configuration.
+Furthermore, the proposed method improves class F Luma BD-rate by 0.10% and 0.09% in AI and RA configurations.